What is our background?

 Diarmuid Deans – Marketing and Internet Strategy

-He is a co-founder of LGS Training and is working with Matthew Jones to develop a comprehensive online resource for liquor licensing compliance, due for release in 2019.
+He is a co-founder and senior trainer of LGS Training.
+He delivers our fortnightly online RMLV sessions and is working with Matthew Jones to develop a comprehensive online resource for liquor licensing compliance, due for release in 2020.